Business Intelligence architecture: key benefits, components, and principles summarized

 About Passionned Group

-Logo of Passionned Group, expert in BI architecturePassionned Group is a leading analyst and consultancy firm specialized in Business Analytics and Business Intelligence.
+Logo of Passionned Group, expert in BI architecturePassionned Group is a leading analyst and consultancy firm specializing in Business Analytics and Business Intelligence.
 Our passionate advisors assist many organizations, large and small, in selecting the best Business Analytics Software and applications.
-Every two years we organize the election of the smartest company in the Netherlands.
+Every two years we organize the election of the Dutch BI & Data Science Award.

 contact us